-The purpose of a CB is to summarise and explain basic budget information and to present this information in an accessible format using simple and clear language.
-This is a practice that many countries in Africa have adopted in a variety of ways.
-This review was conducted in two stages.
-First, we analysed the contents and formats of CBs in ten African countries.
-Second, to better understand why African governments produce CBs and what they choose to include in these documents, ministry of finance officials from Nigeria, South Africa and Tanzania were interviewed.
+The purpose of a CB is to summarise and explain basic budget information and to present this information in an accessible format using simple and clear language.7 This is a practice that many countries in Africa have adopted in a variety of ways.
+To better understand why African governments produce CBs and what they choose to include in these documents, this study was conducted in two stages.